open-stage/blender-dmx-web/content/docs/Setup.md

 ![image](../media/setup_logging_level.png)

 You can enable increased level of logging via this menu.
-Normally, `Errors` are displayed.
-By choosing `Warning`, `Info` or even `Debug` you get more and more details in the terminal.
+Normally, only `Errors` are logged (displayed in the terminal and written to a log file).
+By choosing `Warning`, `Info` or even `Debug` you get more and more details.
 If you experience issues, it is good to start Blender from a terminal to see what the logging output shows and set increased level of logging.

-By selecting the highest level of logging (`Debug`) and setting the Log filter, one specific parts of the BlenderDMX are logged, like data related to MVR-xchange protocol, DMX Data or data related to Fixtures.
+You can also further filter the logging by selecting the highest level of logging (`Debug`) and setting the Log filter, to only log specific parts of the BlenderDMX, like data related to MVR-xchange protocol, DMX Data or data related to Fixtures.

+If you experience some issues or crashes, try to increase the logging level to `Debug` and replicate the action leading to the error, then look into the terminal and into the "blenderDMX.log" logfile if you see anything obvious.
+Eventually, take the error message or the full blenderDMX.log log file and ask in the <strong><a rel="me" href="https://discord.gg/FQVVyc45T9"><i class="fa-brands fa-discord" aria-hidden="true"></i> Discord</a> </strong>
+group.

 ## Import